hope-ndinda/carpark/README.md

    - Go to "Reports".
    - Select dates and click "Generate Report" to view incoming cars or outgoing cars and revenue collected.

-## Major Concepts Explained

-1. **JWT (JSON Web Tokens):** Used for stateless authentication.
-When a user logs in, the server signs a token containing their ID and role and sends it back.
-The frontend stores this token in `localStorage` and attaches it to the `Authorization` header of every subsequent API request via an Axios interceptor.
-The server verifies this token to authenticate requests.

-2. **Prisma ORM:** An Object-Relational Mapper that allows us to interact with the PostgreSQL database using JavaScript objects instead of raw SQL queries.
-We defined our schema in `schema.prisma`, and Prisma generated a type-safe client for us to use in our controllers.

-3. **Role-Based Access Control (RBAC):** We implemented middleware `requireRole` in Express.
-After the `verifyToken` middleware decodes the JWT and attaches the user payload to `req.user`, `requireRole` checks if `req.user.role` matches the allowed roles (e.g., `['ADMIN']`).
-The frontend also has a `ProtectedRoute` component that checks the role before rendering a page.

-4. **Pagination:** Implemented on the backend using Prisma's `skip` and `take` options.
-The frontend passes `page` and `limit` query parameters.
-The backend returns the data array along with a `pagination` object (total, page, limit, totalPages) so the frontend can render the correct number of pages and handle "Next/Prev" logic.

-5. **CORS (Cross-Origin Resource Sharing):** A security feature in browsers.
-Since our frontend (port 5173) and backend (port 5000) run on different origins, the backend must explicitly allow the frontend origin using the `cors` middleware, otherwise the browser will block the requests.